In this article we’ll share 5 important tips on how to increase insulin sensitivity and turn food into muscle instead of new slabs of fat.

 Certain lab experiments have confirmed its ability to decrease blood glucose levels up to 51%, which led the authors to the conclusion that its effects are superior to glucose-disposal pharmaceuticals.

-But the reason why C3G is great news for athletes looking to improve their body composition is that it acts differently than similar insulin-regulating substances.
+But the reason why C3G supplement is great news for athletes looking to improve their body composition is that it acts differently than similar insulin-regulating substances.

-Namely, C3G has a potent ability to increase glucose and lipid uptake specifically in muscle cells, while also reducing body fat storage by simultaneously raising adipokinectin levels and decreasing leptin levels.
+Namely, C3G supplementation has a potent ability to increase glucose and lipid uptake specifically in muscle cells, while also reducing body fat storage by simultaneously raising adipokinectin levels and decreasing leptin levels.

 To harness these benefits, make sure to take between 2400 and 3600 milligrams of a good quality C3G supplement thirty minutes before the biggest meal in your day.